Raising Girls: How To Help Your Daughters

-The idea of Raising Girls and how difficult it is, is currently a hot topic of conversation at my daughter’s school.
-Mean girl behaviour has just raised it’s ugly head and has thrown many mums into a tail-spin worrying about bullying and peer pressure.
-Alongside this I have heard some of my daughter’s friends openly talk about their weight and looks, and while they are obviously copying adult behaviour, it’s frightening to see.
+The idea of Raising Girls and how difficult it can be, is currently a hot topic of conversation at my daughter’s school.
+Mean girl behaviour raised its ugly head and thrown many mums into a tail-spin.
+Worrying about bullying and peer pressure.
+Alongside this I hear some of my daughter’s friends openly talk about their weight and looks.
+They copy adult behaviour, but it’s frightening to see.

-So thank goodness for this new book and all the sensible advice it contains.
-In an interview on Parentdish Biddulph states what we all need to hear when it comes to girls, “Don’t get into fashion or weight and don’t watch too much TV where she will learn girls are for decoration.
+Biddulph states what we all need to hear when it comes to girls.
+He says “Don’t get into fashion or weight and don’t watch too much TV where she will learn girls are for decoration.
 They are not.
 They are people.”

 His words of wisdom on how to raise girls are simple but effective, have fun, make them feel secure and the part that I love the most nurture their spark.

-This is the idea that all kids usually discover a passion or interest that really makes them excited and happy to be alive.
-Helping your daughter find her spark be it animals, sport, art, says Biddulph, takes her away from the pressure of becoming obsessed with how she looks.
+This idea that all kids usually discover a passion or interest.
+That really makes them excited and happy to be alive.
+Helping your daughter find her spark be it animals, sport or art, says Biddulph, takes her away from the pressure of becoming obsessed with how she looks.